at-import/Singularity/readme.md

 @include add-gutter(.25 at 900px);
 ```

 The second way to provide responsive grids is with either of the use of the [Context Override](https://github.com/Team-Sass/Singularity/wiki/Spanning-The-Grid#group-context-overrides) mixins.
 Singularity provides two, `layout` which will override context **Global Grid Context** for any content nested underneath it, and `layout-at`, which will do the same but allows you to define and use a media query at the same time. `layout-at` will accept any Breakpoint media query definition.
-Both of these options provide more fine-grain control over your **Global Grid Context** overrides as compared to the **Responsive Grid Context** if you need that.
+Both of these options provide more fine-grain control over your **Global Grid Context** overrides as compared to the **Responsive Grid Context**, if you need that.

 ```scss
 @include add-grid(12);